 I want to see an object in your museum collection.
 Can this be arranged?

-The museum object collection is not publicly accessible, but you can explore a growing number of digital records on BHS’s online portal.
+The museum object collection is not publicly accessible, but you can explore a growing number of digital records on CBH’s online portal.

 How do I find vital records?
 Court records?
 Naturalization records?